AltBeacon/android-beacon-library/foreground-service.md

 #### How do I set this up?

 The [reference app](https://github.com/AltBeacon/android-beacon-library-reference) has code you can uncomment to start a foreground service, which has code similar to shown below.
-You need to put this code in your app before you call `beaconManager.bind(...);` or construct a `RegionBootstrap`.
+You need to put this code in your app before you start ranging or monitoring.

 ```
 ...